-Native animals are also frequent visitors or residents in urban areas and pest mammals will have negative impacts on them too.
+Native animals are also frequent residents in urban areas and pests will have negative impacts on them too.
 Furthermore, species like rats and possums can carry nasty diseases, such as leptospirosis or giardia.

-Maintaining one or two traps on your property will not only help protect native lizards, invertebrates and birds, but also restrict the movement of pests across the city.
-For a small cost of $10, a rat trap that is housed in a sturdy wooden box can be purchased for your backyard from the Northland Regional Council’s Whangarei office during office hours.
-Your starter kit includes rat trap that is housed in a sturdy wooden box – when these are sold at market events, there may be additional items!
+Maintaining one or two traps on your property will help protect native lizards, invertebrates and birds.
+Not only that, it will also restrict the movement of pests across the city.
+For $10, a rat trap that is housed in a sturdy wooden box can be purchased for your backyard.

 We encourage backyard trappers to focus on catching rodents.
 In some areas, however, possums may also be a problem.
 If you would like to target possums, please get in touch and we can have a korero about the best way to do this.
 We also encourage trappers to register their trap on TrapNZ and record each pest in order to measure success.